Dudley Connell

-Dudley Connell (born February 18, 1956) is an American singer in the bluegrass tradition.
+Dudley Dale Connell (born February 18, 1956) is an American singer in the bluegrass tradition.
 He is best known for his work with the Johnson Mountain Boys, Longview, and The Seldom Scene.

 Biography

 Early years

 Connell grew up in Rockville, Maryland.
 His parents were bluegrass enthusiasts.
 Connell initially played banjo like his father, but switched to guitar when he realized his strongest asset was his voice.
 Carter Stanley was a major influence on Connell's singing style.

 Johnson Mountain Boys

 In 1975, Connell founded and led the Johnson Mountain Boys, playing guitar and singing lead vocals.
 Other members included Richard Underwood (banjo), David McLaughlin (mandolin), Eddie Stubbs (fiddle) and Gary B Reid (bass).
 The band ended in 1988 due to road life stresses, but have since played reunion shows and another album Blue Diamond.
 Connell and other band members also provided musical support for Buzz Busby.

 Touring and session work

 Connell has recorded with Hazel Dickens, and toured with her in 1992.

 In 1993, Joe Wilson organized the "Masters of the 5-String Banjo" tour, with Connell, Laurie Lewis, Ralph Stanley, Will Keys, Seleshe Damessae]l, Kirk Sutphin, Tony Ellis, Seamus Eagan, and Carroll Best.
 Music from this tour was collected and released on the 1994 album Masters of the Banjo on Arhoolie Records.